martinheidegger/key2fa/readme.md

 - Attestion

-    _Verify that its made by a certified producer_
+    _Prove that a cryptographic key was generated on the device_

 - Signatures

-    _Create a signature for a data and offer a public key to verify it against._
+    _Create an asymetric key pair on the device and sign data with it._

 - Encryption

-    _Encrypt/Decrypt data. - not recommended._
+    _Encrypt or decrypt data with PGP (slow and complicated)_

 ---